JetBrains/kotlin-web-site/docs/topics/using-builders-with-builder-inference.md

 }
 ```

-We don't have enough type information here to infer type arguments in a regular way, but builder inference can
+There is not enough type information here to infer type arguments in a regular way, but builder inference can
 analyze the calls inside the lambda argument.
 Based on the type information about `putAll()` and `put()` calls,
 the compiler can automatically infer type arguments of the `buildMap()` call into `String` and `Number`.
-Builder inference allows us to omit type arguments while using generic builders.
+Builder inference allows to omit type arguments while using generic builders.

 ## Writing your own builders